Capture of New Orleans: The poorer classes as the key to the city

 Butler began his rule of martial law in New Orleans by sentencing anyone calling for cheers for Confederate President Jefferson Davis and Confederate Major General P. G. T. Beauregard to three months hard labor at Fort Jackson.
-He also issued order number 25, which distributed captured Confederate food supplies of beef and sugar in the city to the poor and starving.
-The Union Blockade and the King Cotton embargo had done damage to the port economy, leaving many without work.
+He also issued Order Number 25, which distributed captured Confederate food supplies of beef and sugar in the city to the poor and starving.
+The Union blockade and the King Cotton embargo had done damage to the port economy, leaving many without work.
 The value of goods passing through New Orleans had gone from $500 million to $52 million during the period 1860 to 1862.

-Butler raised three regiments of infantry, the 1st, 2nd and 3rd Louisiana Native Guards, the Corps D'Afrique, from existing free black militia units which were supervised by Gen. Daniel Ullmann.
-These black units were unusual in having black officers.
+Butler raised three regiments of infantry, the 1st and, 2nd on September 27, and a 3rd by November, from existing free black militia units.
+This Corps D'Afrique, with a total of 3,122 soldiers and officer, was supervised by Gen. Daniel Ullmann and were unusual in having black officers.
 They served both to add to his forces and to confront the former ruling classes of the city with the bayonets of those they had formerly enslaved.
 Butler also used his commercial contacts in the northeast and Washington to revive commerce in the city, exporting 17,000 bales of cotton to the northeast and re-establishing international trade.
 He employed many local citizens in logistics support of the Union military and in cleaning up the city, including an expansion of the existing city sewer system and setting up pumps to empty the system into the river.
 This policy helped free the city from the anticipated summer yellow fever epidemic, possibly saving thousands of lives.
 He extensively taxed the wealthy of the city to set up social programs for the lower classes.
 These "Robin Hood" aspects of his programs provided a broad base of political support, an extensive informal intelligence and counter-espionage organization, and provided law and order.